 , meaning that it doesn’t fit into any traditional poetry form (like a sonnet

 for instance) it is separated into three stanzas all of which contain four lines.
-The meter is uneven and most of the lines differ in length and the amount of syllables they contain.
-Throughout the poem there is a consistent (-A-A) rhyming pattern.
+The meter is uneven and most of the lines differ in length and the number of syllables they contain.
+Throughout the poem, there is a consistent (-A-A) rhyming pattern.
 The poem’s tone

 The poem, which can be read in full here